jestjs/jest/docs/CLI.md

 ### `--testNamePattern=<regex>`

 Alias: `-t`.
-Run only tests and test suites with a name that matches the regex.
+Run only tests and describe blocks with a name that matches the regex.
 For example, suppose you want to run only tests related to authorization which will have names like `"GET /api/posts with auth"`, then you can use `jest -t=auth`.

-_Note: The regex is matched against the full name, which is a combination of the test name and all its surrounding suites._
+_Note: The regex is matched against the full name, which is a combination of the test name and all its surrounding describe blocks._

 ### `--testLocationInResults`